wp-plugins/eg-delicious-sync/readme.txt

 5. Sample of a links synchronization session,
 6. Sample of tags synchronization,
 7. Options to automatically add your WordPress published posts to Delicious
+8. Options to schedule synchronization
 8. Delicious Backup screen

 == Changelog ==

+= Version 1.2.0 - Oct 29th, 2009 =

+* New: Ability to schedule links synchronization,
+* Change: cache mecanism rewritten (a lot of bug fixes),
+* Change: error notification system rewritten (again a lot of bug fixes),
+* Bug fix: space deleted in the post description (publish post feature),
+* Bug fix: in synchronisation page, filter settings was not kept when click on Update button,
+* Bug fix: blank options page after new installation.

 = Version 1.1.6 - Sept 29th, 2009 =

 * Bug fix: Bad constant settings